Skip to main content

 Shows an "Add field" form with the "Defined list" option selected, a field for list options containing "Order#, Department, Location," and toggles for allowing custom values and requiring the field.

 When a team member checks out, they can provide information from the Business order details tile.
-If a team member doesn't view the Business order details and there are required fields, they are prompted to update the order details before proceeding through the checkout process.
+If a team member doesn't view the business order details and there are required fields, they are prompted to update the order details before proceeding through checkout.